 Select Forms from the dropdown.

-Choose the job form you wish to enable the QR Code linking for.
+Choose the job form you want to edit.

 Responsibilities of your operatives